 Who has access to your sensitive business and client data?
-Security is not only achieved by rectifying external vulnerabilities – it’s crucial that businesses look internally, too.
+Security is not only achieved by rectifying external vulnerabilities – businesses must look internally, too.

 In Microsoft Azure, the focus has shifted from network security.
 Now, identity is treated as a primary security perimeter; because of the shift in working trends, such as remote working and BYOD (bring your own device), perimeter defence is becoming less effective.

 As mentioned, Azure Active Directory is Microsoft’s solution for identity and access management – merging application access management, directory services and identity protection into one solution.
-Using Azure AD reduces the security risk from human error and, as well as using it for your employees, it can also be configured for guest users and external partners with permissions and access granted accordingly.
+Using Azure AD reduces the security risk from human error and, as well as using it for your employees, you can also configure it for guest users and external partners with permissions and access granted accordingly.

 While security access is a concern, it should not hinder your productivity and efficiency.
 Features such as single sign-on (SSO) are critical in this mobile-first world.
 When there is a large volume of identity solutions to manage, it can be an issue for those looking after your IT.

-It can also be a challenge for your employees who are tasked with remembering multiple sign-in details.
-By automatically provisioning access based on roles and organisation groups, you can control access but also prevent weak passwords being used multiple times.
+It can also be a challenge for your employees to remember multiple sign-in details.
+By automatically provisioning access based on roles and organisation groups, you can control access but also prevent the use of weak passwords multiple times.

 Some firms opt for a hybrid cloud solution.
 This is often down to the nature of the data they handle or the complicated legacy software they use, which doesn’t sit natively in the cloud.